What Is Civil Rights Law?

 State and federal claims may require you first to file your claim with the appropriate agency.
 For example, if you allege a violation of the Civil Rights Act of 1964, you might need to start with the Equal Employment Opportunity Commission (EEOC).
 If your state has an agency that enforces a similar equal rights law, you may also want to consider filing your claim there.
 It would help to evaluate whether filing in one agency will bar you from filing in another.

-After the relevant agencies complete their investigations, your case may be referred to the Attorney General of your state or in the Department of Justice for court proceedings.
+After the relevant agencies complete their investigations, your case may be referred to your state’s Attorney General or the Department of Justice for court proceedings.

 Finding the Right Attorney for Your Needs